 Rice or another grain is the perfect accompaniment to turmeric roast chicken, so that you don’t waste any of the sublime golden sauce.
 I like to whip up some Lebanese rice or plain basmati rice while the chicken roasts.

-You could definitely also serve turmeric chicken with a salad, whether you want a crunchy cucumber salad, or a more substantial farro salad or bean salad.
+You could definitely serve turmeric chicken with a salad, whether you want a crunchy cucumber salad, or a more substantial farro salad or bean salad.
 This recipe also pairs well with these Greek potatoes, if you're a meat and potatoes fan.

 How to store leftovers